Sheryl is a sculptor and jewelry designer creating sealife-inspired work in polymer clay and mixed media.

-You now has a balanced armature ready to have clay added to it.
+You now have a balanced armature ready to have clay added to it.
 Good luck!

 - Use either a wide base or one with sufficient weight that the sculpt will not tip over.
-It's very easy to create a top heavy sculpture who's center of mass will make it tip over if the base isn't heavy or large enough.
+It's very easy to create a top-heavy sculpture whose center of mass will make it tip over if the base isn't heavy or large enough.

 - If you need to add weight to the base steel washers, nuts, and other hardware work well and can easily be covered with clay or epoxy putty.

-- Epoxy putties are great tor reinforcing armatures.
+- Epoxy putties are great for reinforcing armatures.
 I prefer Loctite because it's cheap and easy to find.